-Are there any other possible complications?
+Are there any other possible effects from Gadolinium?

-In some circumstances, the 'dye' has to be injected into the arm quite quickly at the start of the examination.
-Sometimes the dye can leak into the fatty tissue around the vein during the injection.
-This is called 'extravasation'.
+In some circumstances, Gadolinium has to be injected into the arm quite quickly.
+Sometimes it can leak into the fatty tissue around the vein during the injection.
+This is called Extravasation.

 Extravasation happens very rarely, but if it does occur, the area of your arm around the injection site may feel sore and swollen.
 The staff will explain to you if this has happened and you will be advised to: